-How to choose between home and in a care residence?
+How to choose between at-home care or home care services in a retirement home?

 Paul, 76, has been suffering from Alzheimer’s disease for a number of years.
 Up until now, he has continued to live at home while his children, especially his daughter Diane, have been providing him with regular care.
 However, his condition has considerably deteriorated over the last few weeks.